streamsniperrty/2026-Plasma-Hyprland-Config/README.md

 $ cd rofi
 $ chmod +x setup.sh
 ```

+Copy config.rasi from this repo to `~/.config/rofi/` on your system.

 The only thing that I changed is the font.
 To change the font, go to `$HOME/.config/rofi/launchers/type-2/shared/fonts.rasi`.
 Use Arimo.